 Stuart Miller, Executive Chairman of lennar, expressed his enthusiasm for the project: “We are delighted to partner with ICON and BIG in building a one-of-a-kind 3D printed home community that combines innovative designs with sustainable features at an affordable price.”

-Could it be the future of living?
+Could this be the future of living?

 And further?
 In a century will houses be 3D printed at the speed with which we order a menu at Take Away today?
 Obviously I'm not able to say it: it is important, however, that all housing solutions that look to the future are sustainable and accessible to all.